πŸŽ„ Let's code and celebrate this holiday season with Advent of Haystack

 return {"weather": "sunny", "temperature": 21.8, "unit": unit}

-from vertexai.preview.generative_models import Tool, FunctionDeclaration
+from vertexai.generative_models import Tool, FunctionDeclaration

 get_current_weather_func = FunctionDeclaration(